UL Certified Ebikes & Ebike Batteries: Full List

 Velotric reports that Discover 1, Go1, and Packer 1 are UL 2849 and UL 2271 certified.
 More information on the Velotric Discover 1 certifications can be found in their UL certification blog post.

-Velotric’s newest release, the Nomad 1, is also certified to UL 2271 (battery only) but not UL 2849 (all electrical systems).
+Velotric’s Nomad 1, is also certified to UL 2271 (battery only) but not UL 2849 (all electrical systems).
 According to Velotric, the Nomad 1 is undergoing testing now and will be UL 2849 certified soon.

 At Velotric, we’ve always wanted to create a bike that balances getting the best key components, while keeping costs down.
 This hasn’t come at the expense of safety, which is and always has been one of our core values”